SS City of New York (1888): Spanish–American War

-Post-war
+1899–1917

 New York resumed her civilian service on the New York–Southampton run in January 1899.
 During her first post-war crossing, one of her engines broke down and she had to return to Southampton for repairs lasting three months.
-Three years later, New York was taken out of service for an extensive refit that included replacing her machinery with quadruple expansion engines.
+In 1901, New York was taken out of service for an extensive refit that included replacing her machinery with quadruple expansion engines.
 Her good looks were partly spoiled when her three raked funnels were replaced with two taller ones.
+Her size increased to 10,798 gross register tons.
 She resumed service on 14 April 1903.

 On 10 April 1912, New York was berthed in Southampton beside Oceanic.
 The three-inch steel hawsers that secured her were torn from their moorings when the much larger Titanic (leaving port to begin her ill-fated maiden voyage to New York City) passed by, creating a suction effect.
 A collision was narrowly avoided when Titanic's captain, Edward Smith, ordered the port propeller to reverse, turning the larger liner while the nearby tugboat Vulcan towed New York in the opposite direction.

 In 1913, New York was re-configured as a second and third-class only liner.

-At the beginning of the first world war, the American Line reverted to Liverpool for their UK terminal.
-As a neutral flagged liner, New York was very profitable until the United States entered the war.
-The US Navy commissioned her as a troop transport renamed the Plattsburg.
-During her service, she was damaged by a mine in the Mersey.
+At the beginning of World War I in 1914, the American Line reverted to Liverpool for their UK terminal.
+As a neutral-flagged liner, New York was very profitable until the United States entered the war.